benkonz/BitsetContainer/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/48xibguq55kvf8ee?svg=true)](https://ci.appveyor.com/project/bkonzUNOmaha/bitsetcontainer)

 #BitsetContainer
-Single header only library that adds iterator functionality to the stl bitset class.
+Single header only library that adds iterator functionality to the stl bitsetPtr class.
 The code is written in C++14 with no dependencies.
 To use the code, clone the project and eiher include the include directory, or use cmake to  install the project